Distributed Learning of Finite Gaussian Mixtures: Background

 The most popular learning approach for finite mixture models relies on the maximum likelihood estimate (MLE).
 Because under the GMM the likelihood is unbounded, the MLE of the mixing distribution $G$ is not well defined.
 However, the log-likelihood function can be regularized by the addition of a penalty function.
 Then the $G$ that maximizes the penalized likelihood is well defined and consistent~\citep{chen2009inference}.
 Specifically, let $\Xcal = \{\vx_1,\vx_2,\ldots,\vx_n\}$ be observed values on a set of independent and identically distributed (IID) random vectors with finite Gaussian mixture distribution $\phi(\bolds x|G)$ of order $K$.
 The log-likelihood function of $G$ is given by

 This likelihood function is unbounded: its value goes to infinity for a specific combination of $\bmu_k$ and some degenerating $\bSigma_k$.
-Let $S_{x}$ be the sample covariance matrix.~\citet{chen2009inference} recommend the following penalized likelihood function
+Let $S_{x}$ be the sample covariance matrix.~\citet{chen2009inference} recommend the following penalized log-likelihood function

 for some positive $a_n$ that is allowed to depend on $n$, and they learn the mixing distribution $G$ via

 The size of $a_n$ controls the strength of the penalty; a recommended value is $n^{-1/2}$.
 Regularizing the likelihood function via a penalty function fixes the problem caused by degenerating $\bSigma_k$.
 The pMLE can be shown to be strongly consistent when the number of components has a known upper bound.
 The EM algorithm can be used~\citep{chen2009inference} for the computation.